-163. (1) Any person who, having been previously married and having a husband or wife living, goes through a ceremony of marriage which is void by reason of its taking place during the life of such husband or wife, shall be guilty of a felony, and shall be liable to imprisonment for 7 years:
+170.-(1) Any person who, having been previously married and having a husband or wife living, goes through a ceremony of marriage which is void by reason of its taking place during the life of such husband or wife, shall be guilty of a felony, and shall be liable to imprisonment for seven years:

-Provided that this section shall not extend to any person whose marriage with such husband or wife has been declared void by a court of competent jurisdiction, nor to any person who contracts a marriage during the life of a former husband or wife, if such husband or wife, at the time of the subsequent marriage, shall have been continually absent from such person for the space of 7 years, and shall not have been heard of by such person as being alive within that time.
+Provided that this section shall not extend to any person whose marriage with such husband or wife has been declared void by a court of competent jurisdiction, nor to any person who contracts a marriage during the life of a former husband or wife, if such husband or wife, at the time of the subsequent marriage, shall have been continually absent from such person for the space of seven years, and shall not have been heard of by such person as being alive within that time.

-(2) For the purposes of this section a ceremony of marriage by native custom celebrated within the Gilbert Islands shall not be deemed to constitute a valid previous marriage.
+(2) For the purposes of this section a ceremony of marriage under customary law shall not be deemed to constitute a valid previous marriage unless it has been registered under the provision of the Islanders' Marriage Act.